Continuing from the Fibonacci sequence and its Golden Spiral, the crest of a wave in the ocean also falls in this exact sequence…

-We humans, as well as every living organism, exist within an ocean of energy, in the form of waves known as frequencies.
+We humans, as well as every living organism, exist within an ocean of energy in the form of waves known as frequencies.
 Even we humans are not physical beings but exist of atoms vibrating at similar frequencies.
 Every organism has its own vibrational frequency that it emits, attracting and influencing those around them.
 This includes us as humans, where here in the western world, it is commonly known as someone’s “vibe.”
 Whether we are aware of it or not, whenever we encounter another or walk into a new environment, our body can sense a change.
-If the other is depressed, sad, anxious, or angry, but doesn’t externally show it, their low vibrational can make us uncomfortable.
+If the other is depressed, sad, anxious, or angry but doesn’t externally show it, their low vibrational can make us uncomfortable.
 If we walk into a room full of people like this, the feeling can be overwhelming, even claustrophobic.

 We can’t see radio waves, gamma, radiation, etc., but we still know they exist.
 We can’t see WiFi, yet we know it’s all around us.
 In the electromagnetic spectrum, we can only see a tiny sliver known as the light spectrum.
-It actually represents only about0.003 percent of all the energy in the universe.
+It represents only about0.003 percent of all the energy in the universe.
 Even the “physical” universe that we can detect using the senses makes up only 4 percent of it.

 However, alternative scientists, who aren’t part of the mainstream science community, have discovered all of this.
 In fact, the official narrative is that it’s more of a “rediscovery” after there has been proof of such knowledge in eastern cultures, going back to antiquity.
-Eastern gurus, such as Lao Tzu, have made well-known proverbs, such as “watch your words” and “watch your thoughts,” for this reason.
+Eastern gurus, such as Lao Tzu, have made well-known sayings, such as “watch your words” and “watch your thoughts,” for this reason.
 If one thinks of something or talks of it enough, it can manifest into one’s reality.
-Hence, the phrase “be careful what you wish for…”
+Hence, the phrase “be careful what you wish for….”

-With the tiny sliver of light that is visible to us (0.003% of electromagnetic spectrum), who’s to say there aren’t other beings vibrating at higher or lower frequencies than us?
+With the tiny sliver of light visible to us (0.003% of electromagnetic spectrum), who’s to say there aren’t other beings vibrating at higher or lower frequencies than us?
 A good way to picture it is with a fan—the slower it spins, the better we can see it, but the faster, the more invisible it becomes.

 Our world is in a chaotic state of unbalanced mental illness due to so many living in low vibrational frequencies.
 This is mainly because of the false belief that external circumstances determine how we feel.
-With this thinking we put ourselves into a state of victimhood—a disempowering cycle, which in turn creates more chaos.
+With this thinking, we put ourselves into a state of victimhood—a disempowering cycle, which in turn creates more chaos.

 Thus, we come to the next topic in this series of posts, the Hermetic principle of “As above, so below; as within, so without.”
 With whatever we say, think, and feel inside creating what we see and experience, whatever is in our minds, manifests into our lives.
 It’s all about perspective.